ksokolic/MantilDocs/docs/cli_install.md

+---
+sidebar_position: 2
+---

 # Mantil CLI Installation

 Mantil consists of two main components, node and CLI.
-CLI is the Mantil binary you install on your local machine while [the node](aws_install.md) is located in AWS.
+CLI is the Mantil binary you install on your local machine.
+[Node](aws_setup/node_install.md) is located in AWS and is a set of functions used for managing Mantil projects.

 To install CLI, follow the steps below for your OS.

 ## Homebrew (Mac and Linux)